eclectic-kitty/notes/Final - Problem Space ⁄ Conceptualization.md

 - I like that the quantities are bolded, called attention to
 - I like that changing the quantity you're making is in the serving size section of the recipe, makes sense
 	- once again tho, very small button
-	- I don't love it being the most buttony thing on the recipe itself though, I do like the cimplicity of having it be in the toolbar up top
+	- I don't love it being the most buttony thing on the recipe itself though, I do like the simplicity of having it be in the toolbar up top
 - Don't think the photo should be so big, not sure I even want photos tbh?
 	- maybe just in notes, such as what colour something should be at a given point in cooking
 - I don't think I would want a nutrition section?
 - The overall look is a bit bland too tbh, just v directly sticking to android conventions (which look dated now) and I don't personally like orange
-- share button?
+- share and edit buttons do seem v important
+- bottom toolbar
+	- don't know how i feel about buttons at top & toolbar
+	- add to shopping list button
+		- checklist to select which ones to add
+		- select which list to add to
+		- select all and unselect all button next to add button
+	- add meal (planning)
+		- change the name of dish for the plan, autofilled with recipe name
+		- can alter serving size?
+Does this seem necessary?
+	- print!
+		- Do people use it that much?
+	- favourites button
+		- hmmmm every other button takes you to a menu of some kind...
+	- type size
+	- a 3 button menu with pin, link, add to cookbook, duplicate, delete
+		- convert measurements
+		- I feel like this should be with serving size

 Recipe editing/creating thots
 - Don't love that the ingredients are just presented as a plain text list!